Bizarre-Giovanni/github-slideshow/_posts/0000-01-02-Bizarre-Giovanni.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This must be the work of an enemy stand!
+Impossible, the content of line 5 was changed!
 Use the left arrow to go back!